Playground Renewal Program (2025-2026)

 Following the feedback received above, we've tweaked our designs to ensure it’s what the community wants.
 Once finalised, works will commence on site in April 2026.

-Consultation Stage 2 - Construction - Coming soon!
+Consultation Stage 2 - Construction - Starting soon!

 Exciting Times Ahead: City of Armadale Playground Replacements.